TOI-1634 b: an Ultra-Short Period Keystone Planet Sitting Inside the M Dwarf Radius Valley: Discussion

 \subsubsection{RV sensitivity}

 M dwarfs hosting multi-planet systems are ubiquitous.
 Focusing on Kepler stars with \teff{} $<4000$ K and \logg{} $>3$, \cite{dressing15a} found that late K to early M dwarf stars host $2.5\pm 0.2$ planets smaller than 4 \Rearth{} and out to 200 days per star.
 Similarly, \cite{gaidos16} confirmed these results over a similar range of planetary radii (1-4 \Rearth{)} and orbital periods (1.5-180 days): $2.2\pm 0.3$ planets per early M dwarf.
+Complimentary studies of M dwarf planet occurrence rates from RV studies have yielded similar results to those obtained from the Kepler transit survey \citep{bonfils13,tuomi14}.
 Although largely limited by poor counting statistics from the Kepler mission, preliminary occurrence rate calculations around mid-M dwarfs from \cite{muirhead15} and \cite{hardegree19} have posited that compact systems ($P<10$ days) of multiple planets are common, and perhaps increasingly so as the host stars become less massive.
 Indeed, there have been a number of apparently single transiting M dwarf systems which later revealed additional planets following one or both of photometric and RV follow-up (e.g. GJ 357c,d; \citealt{luque19}, GJ 1132c; \citealt{bonfils18}, GJ 3473c; \citealt{kemmer20}, K2-18c; \citealt{cloutier19a}, LHS 1140c; \citealt{ment19}).